Higher-order spacings in the superposed spectra of random matrices with comparison to spacing ratios and application to complex systems: HOS in the superposed spectra of circular random matrices

 From Table~\ref{Table:COEtable1}, we observe that, except for some values of $\beta'$ (generally for lower $k$), all others are whole numbers for a given $m$.
 In this whole work, we have tried to give the value of best fit up to two decimal places, especially for those cases where the analytical distribution doesn't fit properly with the histogram or is not visually satisfactory as a proper fit for whole numbers.
-It can be seen that for given $m$, the maximum value of $k$, for which there is a non-integer $\beta'$, increases with $m$.
+It can be seen that for given $m$, the maximum value of $k$, for which there is a positive non-integer $\beta'$, increases with $m$.
 For each $m$, the value of $\beta'$ increases with $k$, and for a given $k$, the value of $\beta'$ decreases as $m$ increases.
-Similar behavior was observed while studying HOSR \cite{bhosale2021superposition}.
+Similar behavior was observed while studying HOSR distributions \cite{bhosale2021superposition}.
 Further, the $k=1$ case is studied in detail in Sec.~\ref{subsec:Simul.Comp.HOS}.
-The obtained results (corresponding to both integer and non-integer $\beta'$ values) are plotted in Figs. \ref{fig:COE2added}-\ref{fig:COE8added}.
-More results are illustrated in the supplementary material.
-In figures, the insets show the variation of $D(\beta')$ with $\beta'$, the minimum of which gives the values of $\beta'$ for which both the distributions fit very well with each other.
+The obtained results (corresponding to both positive integer and non-integer $\beta'$ values) are plotted in Figs. \ref{fig:k_2_4_6_8_10_12_m2_COE} and \ref{fig:k_2_to_7_COE_m5}.
+More results are illustrated in the supplementary material \cite{supplementry2025}.
+In figures, the insets show the variation of $D(\beta')$ with $\beta'$, where the minima give the values of $\beta'$ for which both the distributions fit very well with each other.